Are you lacking confidence about financial planning, saving for retirement – and money in general? If you’re a woman, you have plenty of company:

 - better equipped to make good financial planning choices.

-Read on to see how embracing financial feminism and gaining confidence with money can help you plan better and save more.
+Read on to see how embracing financial feminism and gaining confidence with money can help empower you to plan better and save more.

 What is financial feminism?